 Emotional trauma is a serious issue that many people struggle with.
-If you are suffering from emotional trauma, it can be hard to know where to start on the path towards healing.
+If you are suffering from emotional trauma, it can be hard to know where to start on the path toward healing.
 This post will give some helpful tips for recovering from emotional trauma.

 In this article, you will learn how to recover from emotional trauma.